There are currently no products in the cart.

 In the early 90’s researchers found that the key nutritional component for stimulating muscle protein synthesis from any meal was the amino acids contained in the meal.

-Since that time, other researchers have discovered that the effect of consuming protein on muscle protein synthesis is dose dependent.
-This means that amount of protein and in fact the type of protein you eat, affects the amount of MPS that results.
+Since that time, other researchers have discovered that the effect of consuming protein on muscle protein synthesis is dose-dependent, meaning that both the amount and type of protein you eat affect how much MPS results.

 The Type of Protein is Critical

-Studies over the last 10-15 years seem to have put a limit on how much protein can be used to stimulate MPS.
+Studies over the last 10 to 15 years seem to have put a limit on how much protein can be used to stimulate MPS — 20-25 grams is the number that’s been most frequently cited.

 Thirty minutes after you eat a protein meal, there is a large increase (∼3-fold) in muscle protein synthesis.
 MPS will then peak at around 90 minutes before returning to its normal state in 2 hours.